unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 ## Messages

 Messages are one of the core components of MVUX.
-They refer to the metadata that wrap around the entities streaming along as discussed earlier.
+They refer to the metadata that wraps around the entities streaming along as discussed earlier.

 The Feed encapsulates a stream of Messages for each packet of data received from the underlying request.
-For a Task it would be each execution of the Task and obtaining the refreshed/up-to-date value, and similarly with Async-Enumerable it would be each iteration and yielding of a refreshed value, until it's cancelled using the `CancellationToken`.
+For a Task, it would be each execution of the Task and obtaining the refreshed/up-to-date value, and similarly with Async-Enumerable, it would be each iteration and yielding of a refreshed value, until it's cancelled using the `CancellationToken`.

-Messages are extensible, but currently a Message provides several metadata types (called axis/axes).
+A Message provides several metadata types (called axis/axes).
 The most common three are:

 - Data